Islamic Revolutionary Guard Corps

+The Islamic Revolutionary Guard Corps (IRGC), (Note: سپاه پاسداران انقلاب اسلامی) also known as Sepah, (Note: Persian for 'soldiers/corps' (Sepoy)) Pasdaran, (Note: Persian for 'guardians') and Iranian Revolutionary Guards, is a multi-service military force of Iran and one of Iran's two military forces, the other being the Islamic Republic of Iran Army.
+It consists of five service branches: Ground Forces, Aerospace Force, Navy, Quds Force, and Basij.
+It is led by a commander-in-chief, who is appointed by and reports to the supreme leader of Iran.

-The Islamic Revolutionary Guard Corps (IRGC), (Note: سپاه پاسداران انقلاب اسلامی, lit.
-'Army of Guardians of the Islamic Revolution') also known as the Iranian Revolutionary Guards, is a multi-service primary branch of the Iranian Armed Forces.
-It was officially established by Ruhollah Khomeini as a military branch in May 1979 in the aftermath of the Iranian Revolution.
-Whereas the Iranian Army protects the country's sovereignty in a traditional capacity, the IRGC's constitutional mandate is to ensure the integrity of the Islamic Republic.
+The IRGC was officially established by Ruhollah Khomeini as a military branch in May 1979 in the aftermath of the Iranian Revolution.
+Whereas the Iranian Army (the Artesh) protects the country's sovereignty in a traditional capacity, the IRGC's constitutional mandate is to ensure the integrity of the Islamic Republic.
 Most interpretations of this mandate assert that it entrusts the IRGC with preventing foreign interference in Iran, thwarting coups by the traditional military, and crushing "deviant movements" that harm the ideological legacy of the Islamic Revolution.

-As of 2024, the IRGC had approximately 125,000 total personnel.
+The IRGC has approximately 125,000 personnel, as of 2024.
+The main body is the IRGC Ground Forces, which focus on maintaining internal order, but have recently moved towards expeditionary warfare also, projecting power for the Islamic Republic.
 The IRGC Navy is now Iran's primary force exercising operational control over the Persian Gulf, serving as a de facto coast guard.
-The IRGC's Basij, a paramilitary volunteer militia, has a further approximately 90,000 active personnel.
+The IRGC Aerospace Force is responsible for the Iranian ballistic missile program and act as the country's space force.
+The Basij, a paramilitary volunteer militia that serves as the IRGC's auxiliaries, has a further approximately 90,000 active personnel.
+Lastly, the Quds Force is a unit specialized in unconventional warfare, military intelligence and clandestine operations, responsible for arming, training, advising and, in some cases, commanding pro-Iranian non-state actors abroad—such as Hezbollah and the Houthis.
 It operates a media arm, known as "Sepah News" within Iran.
-On 16 March 2022, it adopted a new independent branch called the "Command for the Protection and Security of Nuclear Centres" involved with Iran's nuclear program.
-Currently, the IRGC is designated as a terrorist organization by Australia, Bahrain, Canada, Ecuador, Paraguay, Saudi Arabia, Sweden and the United States.
+Currently, the IRGC is designated as a terrorist organization by Albania, Argentina, Australia, Bahrain, Bosnia and Herzegovina, Canada, Costa Rica, the Dominican Republic, Ecuador, the European Union, Honduras, Iceland, Israel, Liechtenstein, Moldova, Montenegro, North Macedonia, Paraguay, Saudi Arabia, Serbia, Sweden, Trinidad and Tobago, Ukraine, and the United States.

-Originating as an ideological militia, the IRGC has taken on a growing role in nearly every aspect of Iranian politics, economics (including energy and food industries) and society.
+Originating as a radical ideological militia, the IRGC has taken on a growing role in nearly every aspect of Iranian politics, economics (including energy and food industries) and society.
 In 2010, BBC News described the organization as a "business empire".
 In 2019, Reuters described it as "an industrial empire with political clout".
 IRGC's expanded social, political, military, and economic role under Mahmoud Ahmadinejad—especially during the 2009 presidential election and the suppression of post-election protests—has led many Western analysts to argue that it has surpassed even the country's ruling clerical class in terms of political power.

-From 2019 to 2025, Hossein Salami served as the IRGC's incumbent commander-in-chief.
-He was killed along with numerous senior officers during the wave of Israeli strikes launched on 13 June 2025.
+In 2026, Reuters described the IRGC as a "state-within-a-state".